CITB Health and Safety Awareness Course

 What is Required to Pass the CITB Health and Safety Awareness Course?

 To complete the H&S Awareness course, delegates must be involved in the classroom-based discussion and complete individual and/or group presentations.
-Each delegate must also be interactive throughout the course and score over 18 out of 25 on the final multiple choice assessment.
+Each delegate must also be interactive throughout the course and above all score over 20 out of 25 on the final multiple choice assessment.